-This two-and-a-half-day conference is on mathematical finance, probability theory, and partial differential equations to be held at Rutgers University, New Brunswick, May 17-19, 2017.
+This two-and-a-half-day conference is on mathematical finance, probability theory, and partial differential equations to be held at Rutgers University, New Brunswick, May 17-19, 2017 (for the precise time and place, see under Schedule).
 The scientific themes are stochastic analysis and its applications to mathematical finance and partial differential equations.
 These topics touch upon the highly active research areas of stochastic differential games, backward stochastic differential equations, stochastic portfolio theory, and systemic risk.

 The invited speakers include: